Frederick P. Stluka

 SKILLS

-Unix perl, yacc, lex, make, cvs, rcs, sccs, awk, sed, csh, sh, tcsh, bash, ant, cron, mail, pine, telnet, rsh, ssh, ftp, iptables
+Unix: emacs, vi, perl, ant, make, awk, sed, csh, sh, tcsh, bash, cron, yum, puppet, sendmail, bind, mail, telnet, ssh, rsync, ftp, tripwire, fail2ban, iptables, sudo, yacc, lex

 STRENGTHS

 Teamwork, initiative, ability to learn and teach, customer and quality focus, effectiveness, broad range of experience.
-My greatest thrill is to learn a new technology, teach it to others, and use it to quickly develop reliable software that makes its users more productive.
+My greatest thrill is to learn a new technology, teach it to others, and use it to quickly develop reliable software that makes users more productive.
 While performing assigned tasks, I also make significant unsolicited contributions to the team.
 On my own initiative, I have developed many tools that have gained company-wide acceptance: automated regression test tools, text editors, network file transfers, configuration management tools, e-mail programs, XSL debuggers, and reusable software parts.
 Finally, I have received numerous awards for teamwork, consistently "ironing out the rough spots" to keep the team working smoothly.

 EXPERIENCE